bioinfo-pf-curie/mpiSORT/docs/README.md

 ```

-The result of the `/usr/bin/time` command shows that `mpiSORT` uses a maximum of ~ 20 GB of RAM memory per core (i.e. te resident set size).
+The result of the `/usr/bin/time` command shows that `mpiSORT` uses a maximum of ~ 20 GB of RAM memory per core (i.e. the resident set size).
-This means that the total RAM memory needed for mpiSORT 160 GB = 20 GB * 8 cores.
+This means that the total RAM memory needed for mpiSORT is 160 GB = 20 GB * 8 cores.
+`mpiSORT` offers a speed-up over 6 with respect to `samtools`.

 Now, we increase the number of jobs: